MicrosoftDocs/Viva/Viva/goals/vg-privacy-and-security.md

 description: "Learn about Viva Goals security, privacy, and compliance."
 ---

-# Microsoft Viva Goals – Security, Privacy, and Compliance article
+# Security, privacy, and compliance in Viva Goals

 Security, Privacy, and Compliance are core tenets of how we serve our customers and how we empower organizations to serve their customers.
 This article presents the Security, Privacy, and Compliance questions customers have shared which relate to how Microsoft Viva Goals handles data that they share and store in the Microsoft Cloud.